Dec 24, 2021

 - In the Target field, add the following after the quotation marks:

 - Click OK to save your changes.

 - If the error code NET::ERR_CERT_COMMON_NAME_INVALID appears, bypass it by clicking on the Proceed button.

 - Revisit the website, and the error message will disappear.

-You can also achieve a similar effect by using Chrome flags.
+You can achieve a similar effect by using Chrome flags.
 This is especially useful if you’re testing something locally.
-Type in the following in Chrome’s address bar:
+Type the following into Chrome’s address bar:

 From there, search for the “Allow invalid certificates for resources loaded from localhost” option and select Enabled.

 The “Your connection is not private” error message is mainly caused by SSL certificate errors.
 However, in some cases, it can be caused by client-side issues.

 While it is only one of many common connectivity errors, finding a fix for it may be frustrating.
 This tutorial has covered many ways to fix this issue as a website owner or a visitor.